nMaax/sanni-website/future-dev/HOWTO.md

     Home
-    About (Containing both history of the company and contat info) Catalog
+    About (Containing both history of the company and contat info) Services
+    Rental
+    Brands
     Terms

-Each page has its own HTML file located in the ```dist/``` directory.
+Each page has its own HTML file located in the `dist/` directory.

-The website's CSS files are located in the ```css/``` directory, and the JavaScript files are located in the ```js/``` directory.
+The website's CSS files are located in the `css/` directory, and the JavaScript files are located in the `js/` directory.

 ## Content

 The content for each page is located in its respective HTML file.
 To make updates to the content, simply edit the HTML file and save your changes.

-The website's images are located in the ```assests/img/``` directory.
+The website's images are located in the `assests/img/` directory.
 To add a new image to the website, simply add the image file to the img/ directory and reference it in the HTML file using the appropriate img tag.

 ## Design

-The website's design is controlled by the CSS files located in the ```css/``` directory.
+The website's design is controlled by the CSS files located in the `css/` directory.
 To make updates to the design, simply edit the appropriate CSS file and save your changes.

 The website uses Bootstrap as its CSS framework.
 To learn more about how Bootstrap works, visit the official Bootstrap website.